MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

 ## Monitoring and reporting

-Before you can monitor results and update status for expedited updates, your Intune tenant must enable [Windows Health Monitoring](../configuration/windows-health-monitoring.md).
+Before you can monitor results and update status for expedited updates, your Intune tenant must enable [data collection](windows-update-reports.md#configuring-for-client-data-reporting).

-> [!IMPORTANT]
-> When you configure the Windows Health Monitoring profile, during step seven you must set the **Scope** to **Windows updates**.

 After a policy has been created you can monitor results, update status, and errors from the following reports.